Chapter 27 | The Smart Optimizer

 You’ll find new input parameters, defined below:

-Differential Weight: The scaling factor that controls how strongly the difference between two randomly selected candidate simulations influences the creation of a new candidate.
-Higher differential weight values produce larger steps across the input space, which increases exploration and helps the optimizer search widely.
+• Differential Weight: The scaling factor that controls how strongly the difference between two randomly selected candidate simulations influences the creation of a new candidate.
+Higher differential weight values produce larger steps across the input space, which increases exploration and helps the Smart Optimizer search widely.
 Lower values produce smaller, more conservative steps that focus on refining promising regions of the search space.
+Note: the option “monte carlo” is the same algorithm as differential evolution, but with differential weight = 0.

 Differential evolution can provide better performance than a genetic algorithm for our constrained, continuous search across the two-dimensional parameter space in this example.
 It can potentially explore a complex, continuous solution space more efficiently and more consistently.